cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: 'Submit a bug'
+name: Submit a bug
+about: Use this form to submit a bug about something in the website
+title: ''
 labels: bug
-about: 'Use this form to submit a bug about something in the website'
+assignees: ''

 ---

 ### Submission checklist:

 *Please check each of these indicating that you have met these requirements: